18 Things That Will Happen Once Queen Elizabeth II Dies

 If she is at Balmoral

-The most complicated situation will be if the Queen passes while at Balmoral Castle in Scotland, where she spends every summer, and where Scottish rituals would take place after her death.
-She would be moved to Holyroodhouse in Edinburgh, then be carried up the city’s Royal Mile to St. Giles Cathedral for a service before being placed on the Royal Train to London.
+The most complicated situation will be if the queen passes while at Balmoral Castle in Scotland, where she spends every summer.
+Scottish rituals would take place after her death: She would be moved to Holyroodhouse in Edinburgh, then be carried up the city’s Royal Mile to St. Giles Cathedral for a service before being placed on the royal train to London.
 Her subjects will likely wait along the route to throw flowers and pay their respects as her train passes by.
+If it’s not possible to transport her by train, her coffin will be transported by plane, with a reception to receive her body when the plane lands in London.

 Chris Jackson/Getty Images